-Proposed date of first physical construction related activity on site is May 2016 or as soon as governmental and municipal approvals are in place.
+Proposed date of first physical construction related activity on site is summer 2016 or as soon as all governmental approvals are in place.

 4.5.2 Sources of Pollutants

 We do not anticipate particular sources of pollutants of any substantial consequences in the construction activities.
 Or at least, no different than civil works associated with residential developments.
 Proper engineering design will be done to ensure that all codes and standards are met, which typically mitigates environmental risks adequately.